Join us on an Eco-Adventure

 Trillium Grant for Soil Erosion

-The Bruce Peninsula Biosphere Association is pleased to announce a grant from the Ontario Trillium Foundation for $241,500 over three years to support its efforts to tackle soil erosion on agricultural land.
+The Bruce Peninsula Biosphere Association received a grant from the Ontario Trillium Foundation for $241,500 over three years to support its efforts to tackle soil erosion on agricultural land.
 The Association's ongoing work with farmers on the Northern Bruce Peninsula improves water quality and preserves fertility of fields by reducing sediment runoff that would otherwise enter streams and ultimately flow into Lake Huron or Georgian Bay

 Fighting Phragmites on the Bruce Peninsula

 Phragmites is one of Canada's most invasive plants and it has begun taking hold here on the Peninsula.
 Help us to fight it back!
 The summer over now, but for some the fun is just beginning.